All Products

 Public-read

-The bucket owner and authorized users have read and write permissions on objects in the bucket.
+Only the bucket owner and authorized users have read and write permissions on objects in the bucket.
 Other users have only read permissions on objects in the bucket.
-Use this permission with caution.
+Exercise caution when you set the bucket ACL to this value.

 CannedAccessControlList.PublicRead